StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 When you're typing code, a good text editor will automatically close an element, but it's a good habit to always close the tag (that is, make sure the end tag is in place) before you add the content.

+Want to keep code as simple and non-repetitive as possible.
+Every character in code is a possible point of failure (like the [O-Rings in the NASA space shuttle](http://www.spacesafetymagazine.com/space-disasters/challenger-disaster/)). ("DRY" programming means "Don't Repeat Yorself.")

 Another shortcut in text editors: typing "lorem" and then hitting the TAB key will automatically create a block of lorem ipsum (nonsense placeholder text).
 There are also more creative incarnations of lorem ipsum available online <a href=" http://designshack.net/articles/inspiration/30-useful-and-hilarious-lorem-ipsum-generators/">here</a>.

 As one builds an HTML page, a hierarchical tree structure starts to grow, with elements nested inside of other elements.
 The structure has meaning.
 For example, the tag names of the headings on a page indicates their relative importance: